 These dispositions are important at each stage of a teacher candidates' progress and are assessed at multiple points.
-Professional dispositions assessments may be rendered whenever faculty or staff deem necessary, but are always rendered after ED 185/585 Practicum, ED 315/515 General Methods & Differentiated Learning, ED 358/588 Methods & Curriculum (SPED only), ED 386/586 Reading Practicum (for elementary and special education candidates), ED 455/555 Special Methods (for middle school and secondary candidates), and ED 495/595 Final Clinical Experience.
+Professional dispositions assessments may be rendered whenever faculty or staff deem necessary, but are always rendered after ED 185/585 Practicum, ED 315/515 General Methods & Differentiated Learning, ED 358/558 Methods & Curriculum (SPED only), ED 386/586 Reading Practicum (for elementary and special education candidates), ED 455/555 Special Methods (for middle school and secondary candidates), and ED 495/595 Final Clinical Experience.
 Professional dispositions guidance and formative work steps are also addressed with teacher candidates as part of the Missouri Educator Profile (MEP) process.

 Professional dispositions are evaluated on a three-point scale: area of concern; growth opportunity; and meets expectations.
 The box below outlines the dispositions included in this evaluation.
-The italicized dispositions in the list below are classified as essential dispositions.
-Failure to demonstrate one or more of these professional dispositions could lead to an individualized plan for improvement, and with failure to improve, could lead to dismissal from the program.
-The remaining dispositions are classified as developing dispositions.
+Failure to demonstrate one or more of the essential professional dispositions could lead to an individualized plan for improvement, and with failure to improve, could lead to dismissal from the program.
 Candidates that score below "meets expectations" in a developing disposition may be asked to develop a growth plan to further enhance these skills.